Teaching

 UCL

 I regularly teach epidemiology and statistics on the UCL MSc in Clinical Mental Health Sciences and MSc in Mental Health Sciences Research.
-I am co-deputy lead of the MSc module Epidemiology Research Methods in Mental Health (PSBS0013) and teaches statistics on the Core Principals of Mental Health Research MSc module (PSBS0002).
+I am co-deputy lead of the MSc module Epidemiology Research Methods in Mental Health (PSBS0013) and teach statistics on the Core Principals of Mental Health Research MSc module (PSBS0002).

 I am also a committee member for the UCL Clinical Data Science Technology Platform training where I have co-designed and taught on a series of workshops on using primary care databases for research at UCL.